My Mister

-My Mister is a 2018 South Korean television series starring Lee Sun-kyun and Lee Ji-eun.
+My Mister is a 2018 South Korean television series starring Lee Sun-kyun and IU.
 The series was directed by Kim Won-seok, written by Park Hae-young and produced by Chorokbaem Media.
 It aired on tvN from March 21 to May 17, 2018, on Wednesdays and Thursdays at 21:30 (KST).

 The drama received critical acclaim, winning Best Drama at the 55th Baeksang Arts Awards.

 Synopsis

 My Mister follows a young woman, Lee Ji-an (Lee Ji-eun), burdened by debt and hardship as she struggles to support her ailing grandmother while working a temporary job.
 She crosses paths with Park Dong-hoon (Lee Sun-kyun), a man carrying deep personal wounds and grappling with betrayal, workplace mistreatment, and the heavy responsibility of his family.
 As they navigate their struggles, they form a bond that offers solace, understanding, and the possibility of healing.